Florida's climate's warmth and high humidity levels promote the growth of numerous

 habitat to thrive in.

-Common areas for sedges to pop up are high foot traffic areas and areas that are consistently
+Common areas for sedges to pop up are high foot traffic areas and areas consistently

 wet in your lawn.
 Evaluating and fixing any moisture problems in your lawn and watering